MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-action-bar-guidelines.md

 It's possible to show an action group as a split button to get better discoverability and one-click access to the first action in the group.
 Show an action group as a split button when the actions in the group are connected by the effect they have.
 For example, a split button is relevant to consider for a group with the actions Correct, Cancel, and Create corrective credit memo, since these three actions achieve variants of the same result, as the user sees it.

-Don't use split buttons for action groups with actions that the user isn't perceiving as strongly related.
+Don't use split buttons for action groups with actions that the user isn't perceiving as related.

 ## See also